 Hydrographs can be used to illustrate discharge.
 These can be used to show annual discharge patterns of flow in relation to climate.
 Over the short term, a flood or storm hydrograph (figure 1.) can be used to show short term variations.
 They cover a relatively short time period, usually hours or days rather than weeks or months.
 Storm hydrographs allow us to investigate the relationship between a rainfall event and discharge.

 The starting and finishing level show the base flow of a river.
 The base flow is the water that reaches the channel through slow throughflow and permeable rock below the water table.
 As stormwater enters the drainage basin the discharge rates increase.
 This is shown in the rising limb.
 The highest flow in the channel is known as the peak discharge.
 The fall in discharge back to base level is shown in the receeding limb.
 The lag time is the delay between the maximum rainfall amount and the peak discharge.

 The shape of a hydrograph varies in each river basin and each individual storm event.
 The hydrographs below show two contrasting environments.

-Rural areas with predominantly permeable rock increases infiltration and decreases surface runoff.
+Rural areas with predominantly permeable rock increase infiltration and decreases surface runoff.
 This increases lag time.
 The peak discharge is also lower as it takes water longer to reach the river channel.

-There are a range of physical factors that affect the shape of a storm hydrograph.
+There is a range of physical factors that affect the shape of a storm hydrograph.
 These include: